UCLNatSci/2024/PHAS0026/_sources/variationofparameters.md

 f(x) = a_0 (k_1 y_1 + k_2 y_2) + a_1 (k_1' y_1 + k_2' y_2 + k_1 y_1' + k_2 y_2') + a_2 (k_1'' y_1 + k_2'' y_2 + k_1' y_1' + k_2' y_2')
 ```

-If we impose the conditions:
+If we impose the condition:

 ```{math}
 k_1' y_1 + k_2' y_2 = 0
 ```

+then the remaining terms must satisfy:
 ```{math}
 f(x) = a_2 (k_1' y_1' + k_2' y_2')
 ```

-we find that:
+This means that we have two simultaneous equations and tow unknowns $k_1(x)\,k_2(x)$ and we find that:

 ```{math}
 k_1'(x) = -k_2'(x) \frac{y_2(x)}{y_1(x)}